 Laparoscopic Roux en-y gastric bypass leads to an excess weight loss of about 70 to 80% in 12 to 18 months.
 Patients also experience significant improvement in associated diseases like type 2 diabetes, high blood pressure, dyslipidemia, gout, PCOD, obstructive sleep apnoea, joint pains, liver disease etc. It also reduces the risk of venous thrombo-embolism and heart disease in the long term.
 Laparoscopic Roux en-y gastric bypass leads to a significant improvement in the quality of life of the patient.

 In the long term the main issues observed with a laparoscopic Roux en-y gastric bypass are internal herniation, marginal ulcers, nutritional deficiencies and weight regain.
 However, obesity is a chronic progressive disease and as with any weight loss procedure, regular follow up with the bariatric surgeon team is the key to success after a laparoscopic sleeve gastrectomy.
-It is extremely important to follow a healthy lifestyle and a good exercise regime after a Laparoscopic Roux en-y gastric bypass surgery.
+It is extremely important to follow a healthy lifestyle and a good exercise regime after a Laparoscopic Roux en-y gastric bypass surgery in mumbai.

 Dr. Aparna Govil Bhasker is a Bariatric and Advanced Laparoscopic Surgeon.